curi0sity-sys/mattijs.id/README.md

       <li>A one-page website in html that's my resume. with letsencrypt swag setup on a hetzner vps</li>
     </ul>
   </li>
-<li>Storage system: rsync.net account to store everything, which automatically get's more storage.
-Buy this this week</li>
 </ul>

  ## Final step: